aiminhua/ncs_samples/ble_comprehensive/README.rst

 #.
 To send data from the device to your phone or tablet, enter any text, for example, "Hello", and press Enter.
    Observe that a notification is sent to the phone or tablet.

-Regarding nRF5340 DK, you need to connect the following pins together.
+Regarding old nRF5340DK, you need to connect the following pins together.
 UART1 will enumerate as the second COM of nRF5340 DK.
+In this case, you don't need to have a USB-to-UART bridge.

 * Connect P0.07 to TxD of P24
 * Connect P0.26 to RxD of P24